Carmine (Horse Owner From Texas)

 Pet Owner From Oregon

 "I use hemp for all applications of my aviary, including nest boxes, breeding cages, and bedding on the flight floor.
 It's so amazing I wouldn't think of ever using anything else.
 Its soft enough for eggs and newly hatched chicks, dust free, super absorbent, and keeps the aviary totally odor free!"

 Sowing Our (Hemp) Seed

 The idea of American Hemp LLC was formed in 2009 and incorporated in 2010.
-American Hemp is a primary supplier of industrial hemp grown for bast fibers and hurd for animal bedding (horse and chicken) and hempcrete.
-Fibrous hemp stalks are processed for the following applications:
+American Hemp is a primary supplier of industrial hemp grown for bast fibers and hurd for animal bedding (horse, chicken, and small pets) and hempcrete.

 American Hemp sees the necessity of cultivating the natural fiber crop industrial hemp, because of its ability to help create localized, economically stimulating, sustainable products for our everyday lives.